 Helpful Tips for Everest Base Camp Trekking in September

-You already know about the challenges of the Trek from above.
+From above, you already know about TrekTrek's challenges.
 If there is a difficulty, there should be a solution.
 In September, you must follow the Tips for Trekking to EBC.

 What happens if the Lukla flight is delayed or canceled?
 Travel with a few extra days to Everest.
 You can wait for the regular flights if you have additional days.
 If you do not have enough time, you can fly by helicopter to Lukla.

-You can start taking a 250-mg altitude tablet every 12 hours after 3,000m of elevation, but do not take it if you feel normal.
+You can start taking a 250-mg altitude tablet every 12 hours after 3,000m of elevation but do not take it if you feel normal.
 Stay at the same place or descend to a lower altitude if the symptoms occur.
 If you have early signs, do not try to go on the higher-altitude medication.

 Eat and drink enough: Not just to prevent altitude sickness, you must drink plenty of liquid for rehydration.
 If you are not starving, try to eat light food or hot soup, which keeps you healthy and fit for the Everest Base Camp Trek in September.